wouterdebie/i2cssh/README.markdown

     login: <username>           # Use this username for login
     profile: <iTerm2 profile>   # Use this iTerm profile
     rank: (true/false)          # Enable sending LC_RANK as an environment variable
+    columns: <cols>             # Amount of columns
+    rows: <rows>                # Amount of rows

     environment:                # Send the following enviroment variables
         - LC_FOO: foo
         - LC_BAR: bar

     iterm2: true                # Use iTerm2.app instead of iTerm.app (only available globally)

+Note: rows and columns can't be used together.

 The following precedence is used: